home-assistant/developers.home-assistant/blog/2021-08-16-state_class_total.md

    supported sensors, statistics of hourly min, max and average sensor readings or of the accumulated growth or decline of the sensor's value since it was first added is updated hourly.
-- `total_increasing`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy.
+- `total_increasing`, a monotonically increasing total, for example an amount of consumed gas, water or energy.
 When supported, the accumulated growth of the sensor's value since it was first added is updated hourly.